 - Australia has one of the highest rates of skin cancer in the world.

-- The number of treatments for basal and squamous cell carcinomas is more than five times the incidence of all other cancers combined.
-Medicare records show there were 974,767 treatments for squamous and basal cell carcinoma skin cancers in 2015 – that’s more than 2,500 skin cancer treatments every day.
+- The incidence of treatments for basal and squamous cell carcinomas is more than five times the incidence of all other cancers combined.
+Medicare records show there were over 900,000 treatments for squamous and basal cell carcinoma skin cancers in 2016 – that’s more than 2,500 skin cancer treatments every day.

-- Basal and squamous cell carcinoma skin cancers accounted for almost one quarter of all cancer-related hospitalisations in 2010–11.
-The cost to the health system of these skin cancers alone is estimated to be more than $500 million annually.
+- Basal and squamous cell carcinoma skin cancers accounted for one quarter of all cancer-related hospitalisations in 2014–15.
+The cost to the health system of these skin cancers alone is estimated to be more than $700 million annually.
 The costs to the Federal Government and the community from basal and squamous cell carcinomas are predicted to continue to increase in the future.

 - It is estimated that approximately 200 melanomas and 34,000 other skin cancer types per year are caused by occupational exposures in Australia.

 For more information visit Cancer Council’s Skin Cancer Statistics & Issues .

 Cancer Council Australia’s Skin Cancer Committee has developed a number of position statements addressing common myths and misunderstandings and providing clear information and advice aimed at helping Australians reduce their skin cancer risk.
 Many of the statements have been developed with input from other expert health organisations, particularly the Australasian College of Dermatologists.